 Enter the English

-With the native populations in steep decline due to disease and a wholesale retrenchment by European powers, a sort of vacuum came to the southeastern coast.
-Into the vacuum came the first English-speaking settlers of South Carolina.
-The first attempt was an expedition by a Barbadian colonist, William Hilton, in 1663.
+This then, is the backdrop for the first English settlement of what is now South Carolina.
+The first expedition was by a Barbadian colonist, William Hilton, in 1663.
 While he didn’t establish a new colony, he did leave behind his name on the most notable geographic feature he saw—Hilton Head Island.

-In 1665 King Charles II gave a charter to eight Lords Proprietors to establish a colony, generously to be named Carolina after the monarch himself.
+In 1665 King Charles II gave a charter to eight Lords Proprietors to establish a colony in the area, generously to be named Carolina after the monarch himself.
 (One of the Proprietors, Lord Ashley Cooper, would see not one but both rivers in the Charleston area named after him.)
 Remarkably, none of the Proprietors ever set foot in the colony they established for their own profit.

 Before their colony was even established, the Proprietors themselves set the stage for the vast human disaster that would eventually befall it.
 They encouraged slavery by promising that each colonist would receive 20 acres of land for every black male slave and 10 acres for every black female slave brought to the colony within the first year.

-In 1666 explorer Robert Sandford officially claimed Carolina for the king.
+In 1666 explorer Robert Sandford officially claimed Carolina for the king, in a ceremony on modern-day Seabrook or Wadmalaw Island.
 The Proprietors then sent out a fleet of three ships from England, only one of which, the Carolina, would make it the whole way.
 After stops in the thriving English colonies of Barbados and Bermuda, the ship landed in Port Royal.

-A few years later some colonists from Barbados, which was beginning to suffer the effects of overpopulation, joined the Carolinians.
-The Barbadian influence, with an emphasis on large-scale slave labor and a caste system, would have an indelible imprint on the colony.
+A few years later some English colonists from the Caribbean colony of Barbados, which was beginning to suffer overpopulation, joined the Carolinians.
+The Barbadian influence, with an emphasis on large-scale slave labor and a caste system, would have an indelible imprint on the colony in years to come.
 Indeed, within a generation a majority of settlers in the new colony would be African slaves.

 By 1680, however, Albemarle Point was feeling growing pains as well, and the Proprietors ordered the site moved to Oyster Point at the confluence of the Ashley and Cooper Rivers (the present-day Battery).
-Within a year Albemarle Point was abandoned, and the walls of Charles Towne were built a few hundred yards up from Oyster Point on the banks of the Cooper River.
+Within a year Albemarle Point was completely abandoned, and the walled fortifications of Charles Town were built a few hundred yards up from Oyster Point on the banks of the Cooper River.